 Are you looking to having a durable, permeable, multi-layer driveway or a non-permeable, single stone layer patio?
-Resin driveways are the way forward.
-They are not just durable; they are the best in controlling water runoff and flooding.
+These types of drive are the way forward.
+Resin are not just durable; they are the best in controlling water runoff and flooding.

 You might be new in construction looking for something that suits you, or a pro in the industry looking for a makeover of your driveway or patio.
 The fact of the day is that resin bound driveways have never been as big as they are now.
 When you want to construct, a common suggestion you will get from your architect or your contractor is for you to do a driveway that is compliant with the sustainable drainage systems.
 Resin bound driveways are just that.

-Resin bound driveways and resin bonded driveways is what we do…
+Resin bound and resin bound overlay and resin bound paving is what we do…

 Here are areas where resin excels over other driveways.

-Resin bonded driveways are incredibly cheap as compared to other alternatives.
+Resin bound overlay driveways are incredibly cheap as compared to other alternatives.
 If you install on a pre-existing base, the price in tremendously reduced.
 Quantity surveyors estimate a cost of between £60-£80 per square meter on installation except for steps, walls and other special surfaces.
-At this rate, your wallet will always greet you with a smile.

-Resin bound driveways and more expensive £90-£120 than its cheaper resin bonded brother due to the sub-base that needs to be installed prior to the resin bound aggregate being laid on the top, this however is a longer lasting install and if done properly will last many many years and is well worth the extra cost.
+Resin bound and more expensive £90-£120 than its cheaper resin overlaid brother due to the sub-base that needs to be installed prior to the resin bound aggregate being laid on the top.
+It does not require planning permission.

 10 - 30 sq metres

 100 + sq metres

 |Resin Bound||£1,200-£3,600||£3,600-£6,600||£6,600-£10,000||£10,000 +